bryantkhoo/bryantkhoo.github.io/content/blog/oscar-vis-tutorial/index.md

 4. "mousemove", "mouseover" and "mouseout" events are then declared for the relevant rectangles to create our tooltips which hover over the barcharts when you mouse over them.
 5. Lastly, we generate the keys and labels needed for the legend in the visualisation

-This function is repeated for both topics 1 and 2.
+The above steps are done for visualisations for topic 1 and topic 2.
 ```javascript{numberLines: 88}
  update(topic) {
     const vis = this;